Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 photo from 1975

-In 1977, the 21-story, 600-room Tiffany Tower (now known as the island Tower) was added along with a new porte cochere and gold mirrored exterior, an expanded casino, a large shopping area, and the world's largest Tiffany leaded-glass canopy (right) over the gaming pit.
+In 1977, the 21-story, 600-room Tiffany Tower (now known as the Island Tower) was added along with a new Porte Cochère and gold-mirrored exterior, an expanded casino, a large shopping area, and the world's largest Tiffany leaded-glass canopy (right) over the gaming pit.

 1979: Sold To Ramada Hotels